apache/iotdb-extras/iotdb-spring-boot-starter/README.md

     under the License.

 -->
-# mybatis-generator-plugin
+# iotdb-spring-boot-starter

-* After 'clone' the project, execute 'mvn clean install' or 'mvn clean deploy' locally ('deploy' needs to modify 'distributionManagement' in 'pom').
+* After 'clone' the project, execute 'mvn clean install'.
 This step is not necessary as it has already been uploaded to the Maven central repository

 * Add the following configuration to the 'pom' file of the project to be generated: